 While that may sound easy enough, if you focus on part of a market, which is a niche, you’ll have a better time at finding success as a consultant.
 For example, you’ve decided to share your experience from working at home.
 That sounds broad at first, but you could narrow that down to become a home office design consultant.
 You could continue to narrow that down to location since you’ll most likely have to visit the home.
 If you live in Boston, then you would want to market your services to Bostonian’s who work from home.

-The benefits of narrowing down your niche include:
+The benefits of choosing your niche include:

 - There won’t be as much competition.